hep-gc/dynafed_storagestats/README.md

 ```
 Most S3 endpoints should use the s3v4 signature auth version, and is used as
 default, but use s3 in case is needed.

+## How it works

+When run the main function will read every configuration file in the directory
+given by the user (which defaults to /etc/ugr/conf.d), and will identify all the
+different endpoints with their respective options and authorization credentials.

+A python object belonging to a subclass of StorageStats, depending on the protocol
+to be used, is created for each endpoint containing all the information and
+methods necessary to request and process storage stats and quota information.

+The gathered information can then be output either to a memcache instance or
+the STDOUT.